nephio-project/docs/content/en/docs/guides/user-guides/exercise-2-oai.md

 While you are checking you will see `LIFECYCLE` will change from Draft to Published.
 Once packages are Published then the clusters will start getting deployed.

-## Step 2: Check the status of the Workload clusters
+## Step 2: Check the status of the workload clusters

 You can check if all the clusters have been added to the management cluster: